MajorZiploc/tooling_notes/art/blender/notes.md

 ctrl + (1-5) -- add subdivision surface modifier

-## 3D Viewport -- Edit_Mode
+## 3D_Viewport -- Edit_Mode

-view port overlays options - top right of 3d view point next to 2 circle icon many tools here for customizing what is shown in the 3d viewport
+Viewport_Overlays options - top right of 3D_Viewport next to 2 circle icon
+  many tools here for customizing what is shown in the 3D_Viewport

-edit mesh more overlay options - top right of 3d view point next to square with 4 verts and 1 of those verts white can find normals facing direction and many other tools here for customizing what is shown in the 3d viewport
+edit mesh more overlay options - top right of 3D_Viewport next to square with 4 verts and 1 of those verts white can find normals facing direction and many other tools here for customizing what is shown in the 3D_Viewport

 ctrl + l -- link menu